5146 Eden Avenue - former Public Works site

 In 2014, the City selected Frauenshuh Inc. from a field of ten real estate teams to collaboratively explore options for constructing a new Civic Facility on a portion of the site along with Shared Public Parking and new privately developed housing.
 The relationship with Frauenshuh was re-affirmed in December 2017, and negotiations for a potential sale of a portion of the site have been ongoing.

 The initial concept featured a new Edina Art Center, outdoor public park and residential high rise.
 After further consideration, this concept did not appear viable and a revised concept was prepared.

-The current concept features an expanded 30,000 sq. ft. public facility that could serve as a new home for the Edina Art Center and integrated facilities for Edina's Active Adult (senior) programming.
-The public building would be constructed with two levels (approx. 160 stalls) of public/shared parking to provide plenty of room for patrons.
-The public facilities would also include a new outdoor public plaza (approx. 30,000 to 40,000 sq. ft. in area).
-The southern edge of the site would be used to construct new residential units - most likely apartment homes priced at both market-rates and affordable-rates.
+The current concept features an expanded 30,000 square feet public facility that could serve as a new home for the Edina Art Center and integrated facilities for Edina's Active Adult (senior) programming.
+The public building would be constructed with two levels (approximately 160 stalls) of public/shared parking to provide plenty of room for patrons.
+The public facilities would also include a new outdoor public plaza (approximately 30,000 to 40,000 square feet in area).
+The southern edge of the site would be used to construct new residential units - most likely apartment homes priced at both

 The concept is under consideration by the HRA as they negotiate real estate terms to sell portions of the property so that this vision can be delivered.
 Please note that this updated concept is still subject to the City's typical site plan review process which will include an open house and public hearings to help shape the final project.

 - Resident Survey, May 2014

 - Planning History and Timeline, 2014

 - Small Session Summary, January 2015